Toy Chamber Collectibles

 I grew up in a collecting family, spending much of my childhood at Cal’s Books and Wares, a store my maternal grandfather opened in 1960s Portland, OR, based on his love of old books, antiques, and toys.
 Between my grandfather’s collection of early 20th century toys and my mom’s doll collection, it always seemed natural that childhood playthings would remain part of my life.

 I’ve collected a wide range of items over my life, but Star Wars has been the most consistent thread.
 I fell in love with the movie in fall 1977, and slowly built a collection of trading cards, puzzles, and toys from gifts and odd job earnings.
 I didn’t have a particularly large childhood collection (two vehicles, a Darth Vader case, and about 20 figures by the time I was 12), but when my friends drifted away from Star Wars in the junior high years after Return of the Jedi, I persisted in my quest to meet Kenner’s challenge to “Collect them all!”
 Even during the “Dark Times” of Star Wars in the late 1980s, no more than a month has gone by since 1977 that I haven’t been actively pursuing my Star Wars interest.

 I started selling on a small scale in 1986, primarily selling off duplicates from collections purchased to build my personal collection.
-Collection building continues to be a heavy focus for me, but over the past few years Jaime and I have expanded the scope to help support other family expenses.
+Collection building continues to be a heavy focus for me, but over the past few years Jaime and I have switched to operating Toy Chamber as our primary income.

 I have been actively involved in the vintage Star Wars collecting community over the past 20 years through my work with the Star Wars Collectors Archive, a presenter for the Collecting Track at all of the US-based Star Wars Celebrations, and author of several magazine articles.